 To view the course syllabus, click HERE.

-Participation in this program requires several class meetings throughout the spring semester.
-Contact the course leader for more information.
+Participation in this program requires several class meetings throughout the spring semester, although the capstone course is scheduled as a summer course.
+The Study Abroad Center will enroll participants in the capstone course.
+Please contact the program's course leader for more information on academic requirements.

 - In order to receive Capstone credit, program participants must have completed 60 credits hours prior to the program s course start date (i.e. be of Junior standing).
 Students who participate in capstone programs without meeting the credit hour prerequisite will receive elective credit.
 In this instance, students should consult with their academic advisor(s) regarding how the elective credit fits into their specific plans of study.